The Synod of Dort

 Historical, Theological, and Experiential Perspectives

 The Synod of Dort was an international conference of Reformed leaders held in 1618–1619 in the Netherlands.
-2018 marked the 400th anniversary of its inauguration on November 13th.
-It is famous for its so-called Five Points of Calvinism which were a refutation of the Five Remonstrances of the followers of James Arminius on the nature of divine grace and the perseverance of believers into glory.
-As an international Synod, Dort had a significant impact on the definition of Reformed orthodoxy for decades and centuries to come.
-In countries such as France, the Canons of Dort served as an essential boundary for Reformed orthodoxy and all pastors had to swear allegiance to them.
-Despite its tremendous influence, the decisions of Dort remain a mystery to many today and are subject to stereotypes of an extreme divine determinism and the hijacking of the pure theology of Calvin.
-This volume seeks to shed light on various aspects of the Synod of Dort in order to inform the contemporary reader of its proper historical and theological context.
-Some of the leading scholars of post-Reformation Reformed thought and the Synod have contributed essays to this work.
+It is famous for its so-called Five Points of Calvinism which were a refutation of the Five Remonstrances of the followers of Arminius on the nature of divine grace and the perseverance of believers unto eternal salvation.
+As an international Synod, Dort made a significant impact on the definition and development of Reformed orthodoxy for decades and centuries to come.
+In countries such as France, the Canons of Dort served as a confessional boundary for Reformed orthodoxy and all pastors had to swear allegiance to them.
+Despite its tremendous influence, the decisions of the Synod of Dort remain a mystery to many today and are subject to caricatures and stereotypes of an extreme divine determinism and the hijacking of Calvin’s pure theology.
+This volume seeks to shed light on various aspects of the Synod of Dort in order to inform the contemporary reader of its proper historical and theological context and its experiential emphases.
+Some leading scholars of post-Reformation Reformed thought and the Synod have contributed essays to this work.